The Vermont Statutes Online

 (iii) Judicial or legislative functions of the Selectboard, or other legal bodies, boards, and commissions;

-(iv) Direct supervision of the Town Clerk or Town Treasurer in statutory duties except as otherwise provided by this charter;
+(iv) Direct supervision of the Town Clerk in statutory duties except as otherwise provided by this charter;

 (v) Where general State law places the appointment or dismissal of an official in the control of some other official than the Town Manager, with the exception of the administrative officer (Zoning Administrator), including a member of the Development Review Board or Planning Commission, general State law shall prevail over the provisions of this charter.